Moderocky/Mirror/README.md

 Java 17+ has tried to make it impossible to access private members in named modules (such as `jdk.internal` resources.)
 As some libraries depend on these, Mirror v5 has a way of accessing them.
 This is a particularly **dangerous** method, so it is advised not to be used unless absolutely necessary.

+By default, Mirror will attempt to inject the accessor into whatever class-loader the target member is provided by, and then exports the accessor to the caller class.
+This will allow access to named modules and even JDK internals, which reflection would not.

+If this is not sufficient (for example, if a module has some way of blocking the export process) an accessor-chain can be used.
+This creates two separate accessors: an out-facing one is placed within some accessible namespace of the target module (the module must have *some* open-facing attachment point in order to be running within the same JVM as your code) and a bridge is placed in an intermediary namespace, relaying the access calls.

-Calling the `unsafe` method on a mirror will replace the code-writer with one capable of using the native bootstrap classloader, which is traditionally inaccessible.
+Calling the `unsafe` method on a mirror will replace the code-writer with one capable of building these chain-calls, but is only accessible in an environment where Java's `Unsafe` is accessible, since this is needed to access the native bootstrap classloader and inject the accessors.

+Generally speaking, this chain version will not be necessary - even internal JDK modules are accessible via the smart export system.

 ```java
 final MethodAccessor<Class<?>[]> accessor = Mirror.of(Class.class)